-We have a concentration of loans to certain industries and customers, including loans to SMEs.
+We have a concentration of loans to certain industries and customers, including loans to small and micro enterprises and medium-sized enterprises (together, SMEs).

-As at 31 December 2015 and 2016 and 30 June 2017, our corporate loans represented 65.9%, 62.4% and 64.4% of our total loans, respectively.
-As at 30 June 2017, our domestic branches' corporate loans to the (i) transportation, storage and postal services, (ii) manufacturing, (iii) production and supply of electricity, heat, gas and water, (iv) leasing and commercial service, (v) water, environment and public utility management, (vi) wholesale and retail and (vii) real estate industries represented approximately 21.9%, 19.5%, 11.8%, 11.5%, 8.6%, 8.4% and 6.5%, respectively, of our total domestic branches' corporate loans.
-As at 31 December 2016, approximately 21.8%, 20.4%, 11.9%, 10.7%, 7.5%, 9.0% and 6.2%, respectively, of our domestic branches' corporate loans were concentrated in these sectors.
+As at 31 December 2016 and 2017 and 30 June 2018, our corporate loans represented 62.4%, 62.8% and 62.5% of our total loans, respectively.
+As at 30 June 2018, our domestic branches' corporate loans to the (i) transportation, storage and postal services, (ii) manufacturing, (iii) leasing and commercial service, (iv) production and supply of electricity, heat, gas and water, (v) water, environment and public utility management, (vi) wholesale and retail and (vii) real estate industries represented approximately 22.8%, 18.4%, 12.6%, 11.6%, 9.1%, 7.2% and 6.9%, respectively, of our total domestic branches' corporate loans.
+As at 31 December 2017, approximately 22.8%, 18.6%, 12.1%, 12.0%, 8.7%, 7.6% and 6.7%, respectively, of our domestic branches' corporate loans were concentrated in these sectors.

 We are also exposed to the real estate sector through our residential mortgage loans and corporate loans in the real estate sector.
-As at 30 June 2017, our residential mortgage loans represented 79.0% of our total personal loans, and our domestic branches' corporate loans in the real estate sector represented 6.5% of our total domestic branches' corporate loans.
+As at 30 June 2018, our residential mortgage loans represented 80.5% of our total personal loans, and our domestic branches' corporate loans in the real estate sector represented 6.9% of our total domestic branches' corporate loans.
 The PRC Government has in recent years imposed macroeconomic control measures that are aimed at preventing the real estate market from over-heating, such as setting minimum down payment requirements and minimum mortgage rates on residential housing purchases, imposing business taxes on the transfer of certain residential properties and levying mandatory personal income tax for second home sales.
 Such measures may adversely affect the growth of our loans related to real estate.
 Recently, the PRC Government has loosened lending policies regarding the real estate market, although such policies are subject to change.
 In addition, a downturn in the PRC's real estate market may materially and adversely affect the quality of our existing loans and our ability to generate new loans, which in turn could have a material adverse effect on our business, financial condition and results of operations.

-Moreover, our loans to small (micro) and medium-sized enterprises (SMEs) amounted to RMB5,107.6 billion and accounted for 41.3% of our total domestic branches' loans as at 30 June 2017.
+Moreover, our loans to small and micro enterprises amounted to RMB2.18 trillion, of which the loans to small and micro enterprises with the total loans of no more than RMB10 million for each enterprise was RMB318,333 million as at 30 June 2018, representing an increase of RMB45,851 million or 16.8% compared to 31 December 2017.
+As at 31 December 2017, our loans to domestic small and micro enterprises amounted to RMB2.22 trillion and loans to domestic medium-sized enterprises amounted to RMB2.95 trillion, accounting for 17.4% and 23.2%, respectively of our domestic branches' loans.
 The business operations of SMEs may be less stable than large enterprises and more vulnerable to adverse changes in the economic environment.
 SMEs may also be more likely to suffer from inadequate or ineffective internal control or risk management systems.
-These factors may increase the credit risk of SME loans.
+These factors may increase the credit risk of loans to SMEs.

-As at 31 December 2015 and 2016 and 30 June 2017, the total amount of loans granted to our single largest customer accounted for 4.2%, 4.5% and 4.9%, respectively, of our net capital, while the total amount of loans granted to our top ten largest customers accounted for 13.3%, 13.3% and 13.9%, respectively, of our net capital.
+As at 31 December 2016 and 2017 and 30 June 2018, the total amount of loans granted to our single largest customer accounted for 4.5%, 4.9% and 3.9%, respectively, of our net capital, while the total amount of loans granted to our top ten largest customers accounted for 13.3%, 14.2% and 13.3%, respectively, of our net capital.